ASIA5002 Critical Cultural Engagement with Asia

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- This unit allows students to gain an advanced understanding of the ideologies and values that underpin Asian societies and cultures.
-Students analyse a variety of approaches to contemporary cultural texts in state cultural policies, state media, social media, and mass and ‘high' cultures, to develop a critical understanding of the underlying ideologies and values that inform such texts.
+- This unit allows students to gain an advanced understanding of how 'Asia' is imagined, outside and within Asia.
+Students will use a variety of approaches to contemporary cultural texts in state cultural policies, state media, social media, and mass and ‘high' cultures, to develop a critical understanding of the underlying ideologies and values that inform such texts.
 Students examine how material culture and cultural politics are informed by considerations and tensions between the ways in which notions of ‘tradition' and ‘modernity' intersect to produce contemporary Asian identities and societies in a broader sense.
+Students develop as reflexive practitioners and cultural brokers through developing an awareness of their own values and cultural backgrounds.

 - Students are able to (1) utilise analytical tools and critical capacity for cross-cultural engagement in Asia; (2) demonstrate ability to critically reflect on different theoretical approaches to analysing key cultural discourses in Asia; (3) demonstrate practical, expert judgement to interpret and mediate cultural difference in everyday and professional settings; and (4) formulate research questions and critically assess source material that demonstrates an advanced and integrated understanding of Asian Studies as a complex body of interdisciplinary knowledge.

-- Typically this unit is assessed in the following ways: (1) presentation; (2) case study; and (3) research essay/project.
+- Indicative assessments in this unit are as follows: (1) participation; (2) case study; and (3) research essay/project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.